Skip to main content

 Sarah Pollock

-0 - 50 - 2.515012
+0 - 50 - 2.5361515

 Notes:

-1. A CETV is the actuarially assessed capitalised value of the pension scheme benefits accrued by a member at a point in time.
+1. A Cash Equivalent Transfer Value (CETV) is the actuarially assessed capitalised value of the pension scheme benefits accrued by a member at a point in time.
 The benefits valued are the member’s accrued benefits and any contingent spouse’s pension payable from the scheme.
 A CETV is a payment made by a pension scheme or arrangement to secure pension benefits in another pension scheme or arrangement when the member leaves a scheme and chooses to transfer the benefits accrued in their former scheme.
 The pension figures shown relate to the benefits that the individual has accrued because of their total membership of the scheme including any benefit transferred from another scheme and not just their service in a senior capacity to which the disclosure applies.
 The real increase in CETV reflects the increase in CETV effectively funded by the employer.
 It does not include the increase in accrued pension benefits due to inflation, contributions paid by the employee and uses common market valuation factors for the start and end of the period.

 2. All the above are members of the Civil Service and Others Pension Scheme (CSOPS) and/or the Principal Civil Service Pension Scheme (PCSPS).
 Under these Schemes there is no automatic lump sum on retirement.